arunodame/arunodame.github.com/_posts/2012-09-25-nodejs-design-patterns-101.md

 	}

-###3.
-Iterate over array with some Asynchronous IO
+##3.
+How to iterate over array with some Asynchronous IO

 We've an array of userIds.
 Now we need to print their names in order.
 But we cannot use a forEach. let's see why?